(II) If 0.45 kg of water at 100°C is changed by a reversible proc... | Channels for Pearson+

 Change in Entropy of the Universe

 The change in entropy of the universe is the sum of the changes in entropy of the system and its surroundings.
-According to the second law of thermodynamics, the total entropy of the universe tends to increase over time.
-In a reversible process, the total change in entropy is zero, while in an irreversible process, the total entropy increases, indicating that the process is spontaneous and not in equilibrium.
+In a reversible process, the total change in entropy is zero, as the increase in entropy of the system is balanced by a corresponding decrease in the surroundings.
+However, for irreversible processes, the total entropy of the universe always increases, reflecting the second law of thermodynamics.

 Recommended video: